junxit/us-congress-bills-110/metadata.md

 - 2007-12-17 — Placed on the Union Calendar, Calendar No. 303.
 - 2007-12-17 — Reported by the Committee on Oversight and Government.
 H. Rept.
 110-494.
 - 2007-12-17 — Reported by the Committee on Oversight and Government.
 H. Rept.
 110-494.
+- 2007-12-18 — Received in the Senate.
+- 2008-01-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-04-10 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-06-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-344.
+- 2008-06-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-344.
+- 2008-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 768.
+- 2008-06-10 — Cleared for White House.
+- 2008-06-10 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5457)
+- 2008-06-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5457)
+- 2008-06-11 — Message on Senate action sent to the House.